Embark Vet: The Best DNA Testing Kit for Dogs?

 When I recently had the chance to find out Weston and Fira’s DNA, I jumped at it!
-Embark is a kit that tests for over 160 genetic health conditions and over 250 breeds, even wolf.
+Embark is a kit that tests for over 210 genetic health conditions and over 350 breeds, even wolf.

 What breed is my dog?

-We swabbed the inside of their cheeks and inserted the special Q-tips back into their tube and popped ’em in the mail!
-Less than 4 weeks later, we got the results.
+We swabbed the inside of their cheeks and inserted the special Q-tips back into their tube with its stabilizing liquid and popped ’em in the mail!
+Took less than a minute.